DoWithPassion/JavaScript/JavascriptConcept.md

 ```

 ### Block Scope
-- It means what all variables and functions that can be accessed inside a block is called Block Scope.
+- It means what all variables and functions that can be accessed inside a block are called Block Scope.
 Eg:
 ```
 {